Greenland Glacier Is Growing, But NASA Warns It’s Temporary

 In fact, this phenomenon was likely expected because of a known climate pattern.
 This pattern sees a “flip between cooler and warmer waters,” according to USA Today.
 This event can occur within a five- to 20-year cycle.

-Josh Willis, principal investigator of NASA’s Oceans Melting Greenland (OMG) mission believes that this cycle is just a “temporary break” regarding the growth of the Jakobshavn Glacier as waters surrounding the glacier cool for the moment.
+Josh Willis, principal investigator of NASA’s Oceans Melting Greenland (OMG) mission, believes that this cycle is just a “temporary break” regarding the growth of the Jakobshavn Glacier as waters surrounding the glacier cool for the moment.
 However, it is expected the glacier will start to recede once more when surrounding waters warm up once more.

 “In the long run, the oceans are warming,” Willis said.